akelman/ggpeps/README.md

 ### Data Generation

 The script `manager.py` is the central point for data generation.
 It supports different modes: `eval` and `min` where both can be evaluated with `exact` and `mc`.

+To run with JAX (whether on CPU or GPU), first export the environment variable: `export GGPEPS_BACKEND=jax` (it can also be set to `numpy`, but numpy will also be used by default regardless).

 All modes write log files to disk and to console.
 The files are named according to the parameters that were provided via the commandline.